 Built off the design of the 1992 training harness by Sporn, this model is designed for the dog in training by supporting their moderate to heavy pulling with adequate chest padding.
 Nylon mesh creates a comfortable yet breathable feel for your dog, while nickel-plated connections offer the durability owners seek.

 Back to that nylon mesh, the elastic webbing stretches to accommodate even the rowdiest of dogs during training.
-Padding on the straps adds to your dog’s comfort, as well.
-Multiple adjustments make slipping this harness a relaxed fit while ensuring the harness remains secure.
+Padding on the straps adds to your dog’s comfort.
+Multiple adjustments make slipping this harness a relaxed fit while ensuring it remains secure.

 This vest’s shape snugly hugs your dog’s neck and upper chest while wrapping around their underside for a secure fit.
 The leash attaches to the back, allowing your dog to tug away as they rely on the comfort of the neck’s mesh to keep them from harm.